 When ballast is added, the flying speed of the aircraft increases and more power is required.
+Moreover, the canard must carry increased load to trim the airplane.
 By trial and error the Wrights did as much as they could so far as moving the center of gravity is concerned.
 They simply accepted their Flyers as unstable aircraft (later models in 1908-1909 had the center of gravity about 15% of the chord aft of the neutral point according to Hooven, 1978).
 Hence their emphasis or control was an absolute necessity if their canards were to succeed.